-This Instant Pot Shrimp Boil is a one-pot meal, ready in under 1 hour and is a classic Southern favorite that everyone enjoys!
-It’s made with juicy sweet corn, plump shrimp, tender potatoes, seasoned with spices and herbs, and simmered in a beer broth.
-This shrimp boil recipe is spicy, salty, savory, and amazing.
-A complete down-home country-style meal that is full of incredible flavour perfect for serving a hungry crowd.
+This Instant Pot Shrimp Boil is a one pot meal, ready in under 1 hour!
+It’s a classic Southern favorite that everyone enjoys now made easier as an Instant Pot summer recipe with juicy sweet corn, plump shrimp, tender potatoes, spices and herbs, and simmered in a beer broth.

 I love eating seasonally and shrimp is definitely a summertime staple.
-I usually pick up a big package and keep it frozen for other summer recipes like shrimp avocado salad, grilled shrimp skewers, and shrimp tacos.
+I usually pick up a big package and keep it frozen for other summer healthy shrimp recipes like shrimp avocado salad, grilled shrimp skewers, and 15 minute shrimp taco recipe.

 Instant Pot Shrimp Boil